syfur-rahaman-shohag/laravel-bitmask-survey-app/README.md

 Suppose, a survey form has 100 questions that belongs several dropdown or multiselect values for each questions.
 But we can't incorporate 100 fields in database or save multiselect/checkbox values in comma seperated.
 We've stored the data in one column in database using binary bit value (bitmask) for each option values.

 # How Bitmask Works
 For each option it uses 2^0 to 2^59 for each option fields like select or checkboxes.
+I have configured questions in storage/app/private/survey_form.json
-Such as
+Such as,
 Male, 2^0 = 1     (    1)
 Female, 2^1 = 2   (   10)
 Other, 2^2 = 4    (  100)